MikaVainio/VarastoGUI/studentCard.md

 ![image](https://user-images.githubusercontent.com/24242044/168024527-d5bbd408-cdee-4e93-9e60-8cba515e9fc5.png)

-This branch has 3 python files and 3 ui files.
+This branch has 3 python files and 2 ui files.
 Most current files are:

 | Library or module | Purpose |
 |---|---|
-code128Bcode.py |	For generating barcodes with Libre 128 Barcode font studentCardv2.py |	Applications main module, contains function in code128Bcode.py
+code128Bcode.py |	For generating barcodes with Libre 128 Barcode font, included in studentCardv2.py
+studentCardv2.py |	Applications main module, contains function in code128Bcode.py
 studentCardv2.ui |	Current UI definitions for the app studentPicture.py |	A small application for taking photos for the student card